thelovebug/wiki.moobug.net/docs/docs/lists/pis.md

 1. Originally came with my DV Mega, but I upgraded it.
 Now sitting idle.

+## Raspberry Pi Zero 2 W

+1. **Portable MMDVM hotspot**
+  Built a YSF/DMR/POCSAG hotspot for portable use, with a built-in battery.

 ## Raspberry Pi Zero W

 1. **CCTV cameras** ×2